 4.3.2 Rejection of Individual Bulk Change of Agent Instructions

-Upon acceptance of the file of bulk change of agent instructions by an SMRA, where an instruction within that file to update the SVA MOA Id, NHHDC Id and/or NHHDA Id, as applicable, for a particular Metering System, is rejected by the SMRA, then the rejection and the reasons for that rejection shall be conveyed to the Supplier.
+Upon acceptance of the file of bulk change of agent instructions by an SMRA, where an instruction within that file to update the Supplier Agent Id(s) for a particular Metering System is rejected by the SMRA, then the rejection and the reasons for that rejection shall be conveyed to the Supplier.
 Any rejections of instructions shall be resolved using processes set out in BSCP501, except by mutual agreement of the Supplier and SMRA as part of the agreed bulk change of agent method.

 The Supplier shall ensure that, where instructions require re-submission following rejection, the total number of new and re-submitted instructions does not exceed the daily limits previously agreed with the SMRA.
 In the event that the overall schedule agreed between the Supplier and SMRA needs to be extended, or daily limits increased, to accommodate the re-submission of rejected instructions, then the Supplier and SMRA shall agree a new schedule and the Supplier shall notify BSCCo.